Japanese whisky (it’s spelled whisky, not whiskey, in Japan) no longer needs an introduction for beverage lovers.

 We asked Van Eycken for a few of his favorite whisky bars in Tokyo.
 These are his suggestions:

 “For Japanese whisky, there is no place better than Zoetrope in Shinjuku.
 The selection is second to none, and the owner, Atsushi Horigami, knows the field better than anyone, so it’s not only fun to work your way through recent whiskies as well as stuff from yesteryear, but it also provides a great learning experience!”

-“Two other bars (which are sister bars) I love to go to are Cast Strength and Wodka Tonic, in the Roppongi/Azabu area.
+“Two other bars (which are sister bars) I love to go to are Cask Strength and Wodka Tonic, in the Roppongi/Azabu area.
 They have a plethora of really old bottlings that you would have a hard time finding anywhere else in the world, and the best thing is: you can try them without having to take out another mortgage.
 They’re within walking distance, and the fresh air helps to reset the mind and palate, so what’s not to love?”

 Kyoto Whisky Bars